Noise-Conditioned Mixture-of-Experts Framework for Robust Speaker Verification: Conclusion

 \section{Conclusion}

 In this work, we propose a noise-conditioned mixture-of-experts framework for robust speaker verification.
 Unlike existing approaches that rely on a robust unified feature modeling space, our method decomposes the feature forwarding space into multiple noise-specific subspaces, enabling superior handling of diverse noise conditions.
-Extensive experiments validate the effectiveness of our proposed framework, demonstrating consistent performance improvements over competing methods.
-Future work will focus on investigating more advanced mixture architectures, refined noise classifiers, and broader noise categorizations to further enhance the model's capabilities.
+Extensive experiments validate the effectiveness of our proposed framework, demonstrating consistent performance improvements over the baseline.
+Future work will focus on more advanced mixture architectures and a refined noise classification front-end based on pre-trained models, which will enable the handling of broader and more detailed noise categorizations to further enhance the model's capabilities.